Get Permission to Start Writing

 - You are eligible for student health insurance, loan deferments, and University housing, but not eligible for financial aid in the form of student loans.

-“Continuation of Enrollment” non-credit bearing registration category that indicates the PhD student has completed all of the requirements for the degree except the dissertation and is not in residence as a full-time student.
-When registered for Continuation of Enrollment, your time status is “X”, meaning not full-or part-time.
+"Continuation of Enrollment” non-credit bearing registration category that indicates the PhD student has completed all of the requirements for the degree except the dissertation and is not in residence as a full-time student.
+When registered for Continuation of Enrollment, your time status is less than half time.

 - Appropriate for the student who has left the University prior to completion for a job or personal reasons but has a defense planned during the upcoming semester.